Magdaleeena/Eventico_frontend/README.md

   ```

 #### 3. Environment Variables:
-Create a .env file in the root of the project:
+Create a `.env file` in the root of the project:
  ```bash
 VITE_API_BASE_URL=https://eventico-backend.onrender.com/api
 ```
-Or if running locally with your backend:
+> 💡**Note:** For local development with a locally running backend, use:
 ```bash
 VITE_API_BASE_URL=http://localhost:5000/api
 ```